Cancer type

 Gallbladder Cancer

 Symptoms of gallbladder cancer often mirror other conditions, which is why it can be very challenging to identify and treat this cancer.
 The majority of cases are called "incidental findings” and occur when doctors happen to find the cancer during unrelated procedures or tests.
+It is aggressive when caught at an advanced stage.

 What is gallbladder cancer?